Finn Rock Reach

 Why It’s Important

 The headwaters of the McKenzie River are renowned for their clarity and consistent flow.
 Emerging ice cold and blue from the volcanic filter of Cascades basalt, the river drops through thick forests, nurturing bull trout and Chinook salmon along the way.
-At its first major convergences with its South Fork and with the Blue River, the McKenzie takes on a new feel, meandering among side channels that offer new habitats and more approachable waters.
-This unique place, Finn Rock Reach, is now protected, forever.
+At its first major confluences with the South Fork McKenzie River and Blue River, the McKenzie takes on a new feel as it meanders across a broadened floodplain.
+Here, side channels offer new habitats and more approachable waters.
+This unique place, Finn Rock Reach, is now protected forever.

 Restoring Floodplain Function at Finn Rock

-From 2020 – 2023 partners from McKenzie River Trust, the US Forest Service, and McKenzie Watershed Council worked together to implement a large-scale floodplain restoration project at Finn Rock Reach.
-This project has great benefits for the fish, wildlife, and people of western Oregon.
+From 2021-2023, partners from McKenzie River Trust, the US Forest Service, McKenzie Watershed Council, and Eugene Water and Electric Board worked together to implement a large-scale floodplain restoration project at Finn Rock Reach.
+This project offers broad community benefits, including improving habitat for threatened Spring Chinook salmon, supporting water quality, and creating a more climate-resilient landscape in the middle McKenzie River Valley.

 Visit Finn Rock Reach